-[†]We would like to thank Mark Armstrong, Joe Harrington, Roger Noll, Alessandro Pavan, Peter Troyan, Robert Wilson, Frank Wolak and seminar participants at Nottingham, Penn, Ryerson and USC for helpful discussions.
+[†]We would like to thank Mark Armstrong, Joe Harrington, Roger Noll, Alessandro Pavan, Peter Troyan, Robert Wilson, Frank Wolak and seminar participants at Nottingham, Penn, Ryerson, SMU, Vanderbilt and USC for helpful discussions.
 Manuel Amador acknowledges NSF support under award number 0952816.
-Kyle Bagwell thanks the Center for Advanced Studies in the Behavioral Sciences for hospitality and support.
+Kyle Bagwell thanks the Center for Advanced Studies in the Behavioral Sciences at Stanford for hospitality and support as a Fellow during 2014-15.
 Corresponding author, email: amador.manuel@gmail.com; fax: 612-204-5515.

-practical policies, such as price-cap regulation, that are frequently observed in practice.
+however, optimal regulation can take more subtle forms.
+Armstrong and Sappington (2007) survey the nature of optimal regulation in different settings and discuss as well the design of practical policies, such as price-cap regulation, that are frequently observed in practice.
 As they emphasize, an important question is whether practical policies perform well in realistic settings where private information may be present and transfer instruments may be limited.